ESMCI/visualCaseGen/paper/paper.md

 Designed with a wizard-like interface, visualCaseGen walks users through each stage of the CESM configuration process, ensuring that all necessary settings are selected in a logical sequence while dynamically updating available options based on user choices.
-Additionally, the tool features point-and-click utilities for creating and modifying ocean bathymetry, along with custom land surface property tools, further simplifying model customization and minimizing the need for manual file modifications.
+Additionally, the tool features utilities for creating and editing model input files, such as ocean grid, bathymetry, and land surface properties, further simplifying model customization and minimizing the need for manual file creation and modification.

 By automating and simplifying CESM configuration, visualCaseGen makes the model more accessible and custumizable, particularly for researchers exploring